yellows8/3dshax/README.md

 After building 3dshax with OUTPATH={sd root}, you must run the build_hashedbin.sh script from 3dsbootldr_firm with 3dshax_arm9.bin on SD, unless you built 3dsbootldr_firm with "DISABLE_BINVERIFY=1".

-NOTE: If you use this with DISABLENANDREDIR=1, you MUST avoid triggering any FIRM-partition-installation(downloadplay, sysupdate, ...).
-A brick will occur otherwise.
-While there's some disabled code for some form of FIRM-protection, it was never really finished.
+**NOTE: If you use this with DISABLENANDREDIR=1, you MUST avoid triggering any FIRM-partition-installation(downloadplay, sysupdate, ...).
+A brick(on New3DS at least) will occur otherwise.
+While there's some disabled code for some form of FIRM-protection, it was never really finished.**

 ## 3ds-totalcontrolhaxx